 A vacation rental is no different.
 While your guests will have the rest of the property to use and enjoy, their bed will still be the focal point.
 The most effective way to prepare the best possible bed is to set things up as they would in a hotel – which is a layered bed.

 To keep things simple, we’ll focus on the three key components of a layered bed.
 If you’re interested, you can read this article about creating a layered bed for more in-depth information.

 A feather bed is the main reason why hotel beds are so comfortable.
 They create a cocoon of comfort that just can’t be replicated.
-For a cloud-like feeling that a hotel bed provides, you’ll need a feather bed.
+For the cloud-like feeling that a hotel bed provides, you’ll need a feather bed.

 Our choice is the Luxe Loft Feather Bed from the Pacific Coast Feather Company.
 This is the same model commonly found in Hilton hotel rooms.

 The Luxe Loft model features a barrier-weave fabric to keep the feathers inside, and a baffled-box design to keep them distributed evenly.